 to organize the personnel while Crowley left to get things ready in Darjeeling.
 On July 31 Guillarmod joined

-Crowley had recruited a local man, Alcesti C. Rigo de Righi, to act as Transport Manager.
-The team left Darjeeling
+Meanwhile, Crowley had recruited a local man, Alcesti C. Rigo de Righi, to act as Transport Manager.
+The team

-claims say they reached around 21,300 feet before turning back, however Crowley's autobiography claims they
+avalanche.
+Some claims say they reached around 21,300 feet before turning back, however Crowley's

 Crowley was sometimes famously scathing about other climbers, in particular O. G. Jones, whom he considered a